Adler P14 FF

 And she even made it sound like a good idea.

-I can honestly say that the thought of putting the car back together had never even crossed my mind.
+I can honestly say that the thought had never even crossed my mind.

 I knew instantly we were in trouble.

-However with Joan's constant support, we were finally able to get the car ready to run again.
+However with Joan's constant support, the car isready to run again.